Mizuho Yoshida

 Mizuho Yoshida (吉田瑞穂, Yoshida Mizuho) (born September 12, 1965 in Kanagawa Prefecture) is a Japanese actor.
-He is best known for playing Godzilla in the 2001 Millennium film GMK.
+He is best known for playing Legion Queen in 1996 Gamera film Gamera 2: Attack of Legion, Desghidorah in 1996 Mothra film Rebirth of Mothra, Dagahra in 1997 Mothra sequel film Rebirth of Mothra II, Godzilla in the 2001 Millennium-era Godzilla film Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack and Zedus in 2006 Gamera film Gamera the Brave.
 He also provided motion capture for several video games.